neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.hide
+.. method:: PWManager.hide(index)

-    Syntax:
-        ``p.hide(index)``

-    Description:
     Unmaps the index'th window.
 The window is NOT closed.

     Example: